-On April 1, 2013, Tom Katzenmeyer became president and CEO of the Greater Columbus Arts Council.
-Just prior, as senior vice president for University Communications for The Ohio State University, Tom led an office that oversaw Ohio State’s university-wide communications and reputation management.
-The office included the units of Internal Communications, Marketing Communications, Media Relations, Research Communications and WOSU Public Media.
+Prior to coming to the Arts Council, he served as senior vice president for University Communications at The Ohio State University, where he led an office that oversaw OSU’s university-wide communications and reputation management.
+The office included the units of Internal Communications, Marketing Communications, Media Relations, Research Communications, and WOSU Public Media.

-Prior to joining Limited Brands in 1990, Tom served as executive assistant for legislative affairs to the Governor of Ohio for four years.
+Katzenmeyer previously served as executive assistant for legislative affairs to the Governor of Ohio for four years.
 His public service career spans nearly 15 years, including time on the staff of Ohio House of Representatives and the Ohio Department of Development.

-Tom has a bachelor’s degree in political science from the University of Georgia and a master’s degree in journalism from The Ohio State University.
+Katzenmeyer has a bachelor’s degree in political science from the University of Georgia and a master’s degree in journalism from The Ohio State University.